If my question is not answered here, how do I contact you?

 * Air-hardened steels actually gain strength in the weld area after welding, but not along the whole tube.

 Is all double-butted CrMo tubing the same?

 There has been a lot of internet chatter that bike brands who make their frames in Taiwan just use the same factories and there’s nothing to distinguish them from one another.
 Frankly that is just another case of folks who take a little bit of knowledge and then overgeneralize.<br> It is the same deal with tubing.
 A double-butted tube is a tube that is thicker on the two ends than in the middle.
-The tube is thus stronger at the ends and there is more material in weld areas, which is desirable for a strong weld. <br>Tubing manufacturers can create tubes of varying wall thicknesses. <br>Thicker double butted tubing may be great for BMX and dirt jump and for keeping a frame’s price low, but you lose the springy, lively quality that steel is famous for.
+The tube is thus stronger at the ends and there is more material in weld areas, which is desirable for a strong weld. <br>Tubing manufacturers can create tubes of varying wall thicknesses. <br>Butted sections can be long or short to tune performance and cut weight furthur<br>Thicker double butted tubing with long butting may be great for BMX, dirt jumping and for keeping a frame’s price low, but you lose the springy, lively quality that steel is famous for.
 Super skinny tubes on vintage road bikes with super thin profiles may feel too flexy and whippy for some riders.
-We carefully chooses tube thickness and tubing diameters that preserve the ride quality of “good” steel, but we always take into consideration long term durability as well. <br>So brand A’s double butted tubing can vary a lot from Brand B’s (and we haven’t even discussed butting lengths, construction methods and heat treatment)
+We carefully chooses tube thickness and tubing diameters that preserve the ride quality of “good” steel, but we always take into consideration long term durability as well. <br>So brand A’s double butted tubing can vary a lot from Brand B’s (and we haven’t even discussed construction methods and heat treatment)

 Are forks included or optional?

 Forks are available, but optional on most models.
-You don’t have to take it if you already have your own.
+On most of our models, you don’t have to take it if you already have your own.

 What tire sizes fit your frames?

 This is a loaded question since makers vary on their sizing… a 26c Panaracer may run noticeably narrower than a 26c Michelin.
 We offer a general max. size on each frame description page.